simoncozens/fonts-and-layout/features.md

 When a shaping engine processes a run of text, it first determines which features are in play for this run.
 While a feature can be called anything you like, layout applications will pass certain well-known feature names when the user asks for a particular typographic refinement.
 For instance, if you hit the "small caps" icon in your word processor, the word processor will ask the shaping engine to process the `smcp` feature.
 At the same time, the font itself can ask for certain features to be processed by default - the `liga` feature is often turned on by default to provide for standard ligature processing.
 The application will also tell the shaper what language and script is in use.
 So in our example, the shaping engine will run through all the lookups within the `smcp` and `liga` features for the language/script combination in use.

 We'll start our investigation of features once again by experiment, and from the simplest possible source.
 As we mentioned, the canonical example of a `GPOS` feature is kerning.
 (The `kern` feature - again one which is generally turned on by default by the font.)

-XXX note TT kern table.
+> As with all things OpenType, there are two ways to do it.
+There's also a `kern` *table*, but that's a holdover from the older TrueType format.
+If you're using CFF PostScript outlines, you need to use the `GPOS` table for kerning as we describe here - and of course, using `GPOS` lets you do far more interesting things than the old `kern` table did.
+Still, you may still come across fonts with TrueType outlines and an old-style `kern` table.

 We're going to take our test font from the previous chapter.
 Right now it has no `GPOS` table, and the `GSUB` table contains no features, lookups or rules; just a version number: